robertoooo/Cheat_Sheet/docker.md

 docker images #list all images

-docker ps -a #-a: all
+docker ps #View all active containers
+  -a #all
+  -q #quiet, only displys numeric IDs.

 docker image build -t imagename:1.0 . #Builds an image from a dockerfile